 Homebuilders®

-- Target Population: Families with children (birth to 18) at imminent risk of placement into, or needing intensive services to return from, foster care, group or residential treatment, psychiatric hospitals, or juvenile justice facilities.
+Target Population: Families with children (birth to 18) at imminent risk of placement into, or needing intensive services to return from, foster care, group or residential treatment, psychiatric hospitals, or juvenile justice facilities

-Homebuilders® is a home and community-based intensive family preservation services treatment program designed to avoid unnecessary placement of children and youth into foster care, group care, psychiatric hospitals, or juvenile justice facilities.
-The goals of Homebuilders® are to reduce child abuse and neglect, family conflict, and child behavior problems; and to teach families the skills they need to prevent placement or successfully reunify with their children.
+Homebuilders® is a home- and community-based intensive family preservation services treatment program designed to avoid unnecessary placement of children and youth into foster care, group care, psychiatric hospitals, or juvenile justice facilities.
 The program model engages families by delivering services in their natural environment, at times when they are most receptive to learning, and by enlisting them as partners in assessment, goal setting, and treatment planning.
 Reunification cases often require case activities related to reintegrating the child into the home and community.
 Examples include helping the parent find childcare, enrolling the child in school, refurbishing the child's bedroom, and helping the child connect with clubs, sports or other community groups.
 Child neglect referrals often require case activities related to improving the physical condition of the home, improving supervision of children, decreasing parental depression and/or alcohol and substance abuse, and helping families access needed community supports.

 Essential Components

-- Engagement: Use a collaborative and collegial approach to engage and motivate families.
+- Engagement: Use a collaborative and collegial approach to engage and motivate families

-- Assessment and Goal Setting: Use client-directed assessment across life domains, ongoing safety assessment and planning, domestic violence assessment, suicide assessment, and crisis planning.
+- Assessment and Goal Setting: Use client-directed assessment across life domains, ongoing safety assessment and planning, domestic violence assessment, suicide assessment, and crisis planning

-- Behavior Change: Use cognitive and behavioral research-based practices and behavioral interventions.
+- Behavior Change: Use cognitive and behavioral research-based practices and behavioral interventions

-- Concrete Services: Provide and/or help the family access concrete goods and services that are directly related to achieving the family’s goals, while teaching them to meet these needs on their own.
+- Concrete Services: Provide and/or help the family access concrete goods and services that are directly related to achieving the family's goals, while teaching them to meet these needs on their own

 - Community Coordination and Interactions: Coordinate, collaborate, and advocate with state, local, public, and community services and systems affecting the family, while teaching clients to advocate and access support for themselves.

-- Immediate Response To Referral: Accept referrals 24 hours a day, 7 days a week.
-Therapist and back- up are available 24-hours a day, 7 days a week.
+- Immediate Response To Referral: Accept referrals 24 hours a day, 7 days a week; therapist and back- up are available 24-hours a day, 7 days a week

-- Service Provided in the Natural Environment: Provide services in the families’ homes and community.
+- Service Provided in the Natural Environment: Provide services in the families' homes and community

-- Caseload Size: Carry caseloads of two families at a time on average, but can be as high as five.
+- Caseload Size: Carry caseloads of two families at a time on average, but can be as high as five

-- Flexibility and Responsiveness: Tailor services to each family’s needs, strengths, lifestyle, and culture.
+- Flexibility and Responsiveness: Tailor services to each family's needs, strengths, lifestyle, and culture

-- Noncompliance, behavioral/emotional problems, aggression/anger, truancy, and running away.
+- Noncompliance, behavioral/emotional problems, aggression/anger, truancy, and running away

-- Family conflict and violence, poor parenting skills, depression, aggression/anger, substance abuse, child abuse, and neglect.
+- Family conflict and violence, poor parenting skills, depression, aggression/anger, substance abuse, child abuse, and neglect

 Recommended Intensity: